 One of my senior projects at the University of Redlands was being the Production Designer on the Spring 2021 production of 'Almost Maine'.
 I explored a variety of seating formats with all of them taking place outside to follow COVID-19 guidelines.
 The venue location was changed several times to help be more flexible for access to utilities for lighting and sound concerns.
 My process started with research, hand sketching, then 3D massing models in SketchUp.
 Later these models were then drafted in Layout for budgeting.
-Lastly, the drafting was used to create laser cut elements for the 1/4" scale art direction model.
+Then drafting was used to create laser cut elements for the 1/4" scale art direction model.
+I participated in the fabrication process, providing art direction notes and able to resolve design problems and questions on the spot.
+The scenic elements were used to create a filmed based format of the show.

 SketchUp, Layout, Vray, Photoshop